sakxamydv/Voice_chat/README.md

+[ Switch to master branch ]
-# 🎙️ VoiceChat — Real-Time TCP Chat + Voice (switch to master branch)
+# 🎙️ VoiceChat — Real-Time TCP Chat + Voice

 A lightweight **real-time chat application** built from scratch using Python's `socket` and `threading` libraries — no frameworks, no dependencies.
 Just raw TCP networking.